 August 2021 - Present

-I play an architectural role in Unsplash's web team.
-The frontend is a large, decade-old React application, offering unique challenges for maintenance in a changing technical landscape whilst we continue to develop new features.
+Over the years I've steered Unsplash's frontend - a large, decade-old React application - through a changing technical landscape whilst we continued to ship new features.

-The most fun I've had was writing intlc, a compiler written in Haskell, that compiles ICU messages to type-safe code without any frontend performance penalty.
-I've also written Mercury in Rust, a conscientious choice on the basis that other teams find it more approachable.
+The most fun I've had was writing intlc, a compiler written in Haskell, that compiles ICU messages to type-safe code without any performance penalty.
+I've also written Mercury in Rust, a more flexible, secure alternative to the message dispatch service that preceded it.

 Adaptavist